Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Algorithmic Implementation

 \section{Algorithmic Implementation}

 In this section, we present the algorithmic implementation of the previously presented results.
-We also discuss several aspects related to solving the unconstrained optimization problem \eqref{eq:opt}, the construction of the involved datasets, and estimating Lipschitz constants of the functions $h$ and $q$.
+We will discuss various aspects related to solving the constrained optimization problem \eqref{eq:opt}, the construction of the involved datasets, and estimating Lipschitz constants of the functions $h(x)$ and $q(y,t,u)$.